-A trigger is any stimulus in the environment that makes us think about a related concept or idea.
+In the world of behavioral economics, a trigger is any stimulus in the environment that makes us think about a related concept or idea.
 How do businesses and marketing professionals use this psychological phenomena to their advantage?
-Welcome to the world of behavioral economics.

-Now this is a lucky turn of events for a candy company, but what does it mean for our understanding of human behavior?
-In this lecture, we’re gonna talk about the science of triggers and cues.
-We’ll talk about what triggers are and how they shape everything from what people think about—or what’s top of mind—to what we like, what we buy, and even how we vote.
-Why voting in a church, for example, versus a school might change how you cast your ballot.
-And why hearing French music at the grocery store makes people more likely to buy French wine.
+Triggers and cues shape everything from what people think about—or what’s top of mind—to what we like, buy, and even how we vote.
+Voting in a church, for example, versus a school, might change how you cast your ballot; even hearing French music at the grocery store makes people more likely to buy French wine.